-In recent years it’s become one of the most popular centres for learning Spanish and every year around 17,000 students from all round the world enrol at its many first-class language schools.
+In recent years it’s become one of the most popular centres for learning Spanish and every year around 17,000 students from all around the world enrol at its many first-class language schools.

 One of the great things about it is that you can choose a length of course that suits you perfectly from a week up to two months.